kiddiRU/Verk1_H1/diary/Day5/README.md

 # Morning meeting (Briefing)
 ## State of project:
+Design phase is almost complete, the only critical tasks left are the class diagram and formatting the design sketch into a polished design document.
 ## State of group:
+Kristinn and Andri where not available, so they could not work today.
+The team on site expect to work until the desing document is delivered.
 ## Divisions:
-- UI / UX:
+- UI / UX: Elmar
-- System engineer:
+- System engineer: Ísak, Kristján
-- QC:
+- QC: Sindri

 ## ToDo-list:
+- Class diagram
+- Turning sketch to design doc
+- TUI
+- Happy path
+- Finish JSON data format
 # Evening meeting (Diary)
 ## State of project: